Grace-Filled Families (Ephesians 5:28-33; Romans 15:7; Colossians 3:13)

 As the Scriptures say, “A man leaves his father and mother and is joined to his wife, and the two are united into one.”
 This is a great mystery, but it is an illustration of the way Christ and the church are one.
 So again I say, each man must love his wife as he loves himself, and the wife must respect her husband.

 This is probably in this passage that we see most clearly how Christ’s love for us becomes the model for our relationship to our families.
 Paul’s talking here about how husbands love their wives, but he can’t help but get a little carried away talking about Christ’s love for the church.
-Our family relationships are illustrations of how the Christ and the church are one.
+Our family relationships are illustrations of how Christ and the church are one.

 When you read this passage, you get a sense of the priority that Christ puts on the church – one, by the way, that we sometimes find hard to understand.
 He cares for it.
 He gave up his life for it.
-He left the wonders of heaven to walk dirty roads unrecognized and unappreciated because of his love for it.
+He left the wonders of heaven to walk dirty roads unrecognized and unappreciated because of his love for her.
 Never has there been such an extravagant expression of love for so undeserving a recipient.
-Paul says, that’s the model.
+Paul says that's the model.
 Husbands ought to love their wives in the exact same way.
 That’s the example of a good grace-filled family relationship.

 Paul then brings it closer to where we live.
 He says we’re supposed to love others within our family as much as we love ourselves and our bodies.
 We may think we don’t like our bodies, but it doesn’t take much pain to prove that theory wrong.
 We’re called to put priority on others within our families, to put them first in the same way that Jesus Christ put us first.

 Telling a bunch of selfish people (hey, we all are) to stop being selfish really won’t accomplish much.
 The answer isn’t as simple as receiving Christ’s love, although it starts there.
 It’s impossible, in fact, without doing so.
 It involves an ongoing commitment to redefine how we see ourselves.
 We’re not the centers of our families or the universe.
-We’re servants, especially at home.
+We are servants, particularly at home.
 There’s probably some practical way today that you could go home and communicate your servant status to the rest of your family.
 Then it involves regularly coming back to readjust our priority, to put others in our families and lives first.
 That’s the first word: priority.

 Acceptance

 Romans 15:7 says, “So accept each other just as Christ has accepted you; then God will be glorified.”
 Paul’s been talking about disputable matters – things over which there are honest differences of opinion about beliefs and behaviors.
 There comes a time when the relationship is more important than the fact that we disagree on a matter.
-This principle applies all the times in our families.
+This principle applies all the time in our families.
 Families disagree all the time over all sorts of issues.
 Some of them are important, some aren’t.
-Accepti ng means that we value people over our opinions.
+Accepting means that we value people over our opinions.

-Once again, the reason we do this in our relationships is because Jesus Christ did this for us.
+Once again, the reason we do this in our relationships is that Jesus Christ did this for us.
 He accepted us when we were at our most unacceptable.
 It’s all about grace, not performance.

 Within our families, it’s easy to be rules-driven rather than to be relationally-driven.
 There’s a certain point at which rules are necessary.
 This isn’t for a minute to say that you should just accept whatever your kids do.
 But there should never be any doubt in the minds of your kids of how completely you accept them regardless of how well they keep the rules.
 Acceptance doesn’t depend on adherence to rules.
 It depends on love and grace.